hiiamboris/red-view-test-system-gitlab-mirror/README.md

 Previous experiments on automated testing have shown the limitations of Github CI/CD usage:
 - Choice of OS.
 E.g. many bugs may appear on W7 only and cannot be tested by GH.
 - OS settings.
 E.g. some issues may only be detected with scaling different than 100%, but GH provides only the default setting.
 - Lack of interactivity.
 View tests are much more complex than traditional assertion tests and require an UI to overview each test result to understand it.
-I find it unlikely that GH can provide it.
+I find it unlikely that GH can adequately provide it.
 - Time span.
 There are certain limitations to how fast View tests can be run.
 E.g. Red window may require all the lower windows to finish drawing before it can redraw itself, thus requiring synchronization with the OS and other programs; single/double click event distinction; a lot of issues will require compilation in release mode; some issues will hang and require a timeout.
 Some of the image analysis functions are time consuming too.

 In this light, the system is meant to be run in user space.
 It's okay for it to be slow and even take an hour for a full run, as long as no user interaction is required during the run.